-I have been looking for taro everyone since we moved to Washington last year and finally found it at Whole Foods.
-And it looked great.
-It was a huge stump just like the ones my step dad grows back in Kona.
+I found a huge taro stump just like the ones my step dad grows back in Kona.
 Usually when I go to the store and see taro, it can be the small roots which are more difficult to shred into latkes for this reason.

 Taro Latkes with Poke

 - 3 cups shredded taro

 - 1/2 tsp salt + more for garnish